-"Other fees" include all fees of Ernst & Young LLP for all services other than those posted in the Audit Fees, Fees for audit-related services and Fees for tax services categories, in particular translation services and business recovery services where the auditor acts as privately appointed receiver and manager pursuant to the terms of a security instrument held by the Bank.
+"Other fees" include all fees of Ernst & Young LLP for all services other than those posted in the Audit Fees, Fees for audit-related services and Fees for tax services categories, in particular translation services and business recovery services where the auditor acts as privately appointed receiver and manager pursuant to the terms of a security instrument held by the Bank, as well as services pertaining to the improvement of the credit processes.

-12. ADDITIONAL INFORMATION
+13. ADDITIONAL INFORMATION